 - Cognitive errors include inadequate knowledge of an injury or illness, poor critical thinking skills, incompetence, and failure to combine information to diagnose a complex injury or illness.

-The standard of care in medical malpractice cases is the level of skill and medical care that another reasonable medical professional who practices in the same field would take under similar circumstances.
+The standard of care in medical malpractice cases is the level of skill and medical care that another reasonable medical professional in the same field would provide under similar circumstances.

 The medical provider should have the necessary knowledge and skills to treat you.
 They should follow established medical practices and procedures.
 Finally, the healthcare professional should exercise reasonable judgment based on the patient’s condition and complaints.